Carbon Canyon Nature Trail to the Redwood Grove in Carbon Canyon Regional Park

 The trail circles the redwood grove past several benches that can be used to take a break beneath the tranquil trees.
-There are over 200 Sequoia Sempervirens (coastal redwoods) standing in this grove that survive thanks to frequent watering designed to mimic the cool, wet conditions that they enjoy in their natural environment.
-Instead of a lush understory of sword ferns, wood sorrel, and abundant fallen needles, like you would find in a natural redwood grove, the ground is covered in mulch, making it easy for you to walk off trails and around all of the trees.
+Over 200 Sequoia Sempervirens (coastal redwoods) are standing in this grove that survive thanks to frequent watering designed to mimic the cool, wet conditions that they enjoy in their natural environment.
+Instead of a lush forest floor of ferns, sorrel, and abundant fallen needles, like you would find in a natural redwood grove, the ground is covered in mulch, making it easy for you to walk off trails and around all of the trees.

 After circling the grove, you may return the way you came or loop back through the park.
 To make a small loop past the dam, circle around the grove, following a road of concrete (which turns to dirt once you leave the grove, heading west toward Carbon Canyon Dam.
 The dirt road dips south and passes close to the tall gravel bank of the dam before returning to the main trail after less than half a mile.

-There is also another shorter route to the grove that can be used as a variation of this hike or to create a loop.
-The main trailhead is found at the east end of Carbon Canyon Regional Park, but there is another trailhead on the west side of the park that is actually closer to the grove.
-From this second trailhead near the fishing pond, there is a dirt trail that heads south across Carbon Canyon Creek, connecting to Canyon Nature Trail at the junction half a mile from the end of the trail at the back of the grove.
+Another shorter route to the grove can be used as a variation of this hike or to create a loop.
+The main trailhead is found at the east end of Carbon Canyon Regional Park, but the west side of the park has another trailhead that is actually closer to the grove.
+From this second trailhead near the fishing pond, a dirt trail heads south across Carbon Canyon Creek and connects to Canyon Nature Trail at the junction half a mile from the end of the trail at the back of the grove.
 This route can be used to for a shorter 1 1/3-mile out and back hike, or to create a 2.25-mile loop incorporating a paved walking trail through the park that connects the two trailheads.